seconion/notable-enhanced/README.md

 4. Click "Test Connection" to verify setup
 5. PDFs will automatically upload when you exit any notebook
 6. Optional: Enable "Delete remote files on local delete" to sync deletions

+### AI To-Do Generation
+1. Go to Settings > AI Features and enter your **Gemini API Key**.
+2. Open any note.
+3. Select the **Lasso Tool** from the toolbar.
+4. Draw a circle or box around your handwritten task.
+5. In the floating menu that appears, tap the **Bell Icon**.
+6. The task will be extracted and added to your To-Do list in the Calendar view.

 ### Calendar
 1. Tap calendar icon in home screen